jacksund/simmate/docs/getting_started/custom_workflows/creating_your_workflow.md

 class StaticEnergy__Vasp__MyCustomPreset(original_workflow):
-    # NOTE: the name we gave is important!
+    # NOTE: The name we assigned is crucial!
-    # Don't skip reading the guide above
+    # Don't overlook the guide above

-    # give a version to help you and you team keep track of what changes
+    # Assign a version to help you and your team track changes
     version = "2022.07.04"

-    incar = original_workflow.incar.copy()  # Make sure you copy!
+    incar = original_workflow.incar.copy()  # Always make a copy!
     incar.update(
         dict(
             NPAR=1,